AI Regulations

 How do California’s employment regulations define an ADS?

 An automated-decision system (ADS) is defined as a computational process that is used to make a decision or facilitate human decision-making about an employment benefit.
-Benefits include hiring, employment, promotions, selection for training programs, discharge from employment or training, compensation, provision of a discrimination-free workplace, and freedom from disbarment.
+Benefits include hiring, employment, promotions, compensation, training opportunities, and more.

-The definition also explicitly excludes several technologies that do not make a decision about employee benefits.
-This includes word processing software, spreadsheet software, data storage, spam- and robocall-filtering, and databases.
+The definition excludes technologies that do not make decisions about employee benefits, such as word processing software, spreadsheet software, data storage, spam- and robocall-filtering, and databases.

 How are the technologies underpinning ADSs defined?

-An algorithm is defined as a set of rules or instructions that are used by a computer to carry out calculations or other problem-solving.
+• Algorithm: A set of rules or instructions that computers use to carry out tasks, such as performing calculations or other problem-solving.
 This includes using patterns detected in datasets to automate decision-making.

-Artificial intelligence is defined as a machine-based system that uses inferences from its inputs to generate outputs such as predictions, content, recommendations, or decisions.
+• Artificial intelligence (AI): A machine-based system that makes inferences based on inputs (like candidate non-verbal behavior in video interviews) to generate outputs such as predictions, content, recommendations, or decisions.

 How are California’s employment regulations updated?

-The regulations also note that ADSs that measure skill, dexterity, reaction time, or other characteristics may result in discrimination against individuals with disabilities and that a reasonable accommodation may need to be provided to avoid unlawful discrimination.
-The same is noted for ADSs that analyze tone of voice, facial expressions, or other physical characteristics or behavior.
+They also highlight that ADSs measuring skill, dexterity, reaction time, or other characteristics may discriminate against individuals with disabilities.
+The same is noted for ADSs that analyze tone of voice, facial expressions, or other physical or behavioral traits.
+To avoid this, reasonable accommodations may be required.

 California ADS Regulations

-However, the regulations do note that discrimination may not be considered unlawful if the characteristic is job-related.
+However, discrimination may not be considered unlawful if the characteristic is job-related.

 How are the record-keeping requirements updated?